Frequently Asked Questions

 Session Token

 Nope, Session will always remain free to use.
-In the future we plan to add premium features that provide additional functionality, and access to these features will be purchasable using either Session Token or traditional payment methods.
-Note that Session is operated by a registered non-profit, and all revenue generated ‘Session Pro’ is allocated to operational costs or as rewards for network operators.
+In the future Session may add premium features that provide additional functionality, and access to these features will be activated using either Session Token or traditional payment methods.
+Note that Session is stewarded by the Session Technology Foundation, a Swiss foundation.
+Fees for ‘Session Pro’ exist to support the Session Network and ecosystem.